Generalized Consistency Trajectory Models for Image Manipulation: Abstract

 \section{Abstract}

-Diffusion-based generative models excel in unconditional generation, as well as on applied tasks such as image editing and restoration.
-The success of diffusion models lies in the iterative nature of diffusion: diffusion breaks down the complex process of mapping noise to data into a sequence of simple denoising tasks.
+Diffusion models (DMs) excel in unconditional generation, as well as on applications such as image editing and restoration.
+The success of DMs lies in the iterative nature of diffusion: diffusion breaks down the complex process of mapping noise to data into a sequence of simple denoising tasks.
 Moreover, we are able to exert fine-grained control over the generation process by injecting guidance terms into each denoising step.
 However, the iterative process is also computationally intensive, often taking from tens up to thousands of function evaluations.
 Although consistency trajectory models (CTMs) enable traversal between any time points along the probability flow ODE (PFODE) and score inference with a single function evaluation, CTMs only allow translation from Gaussian noise to data.
-Thus, this work aims to unlock the full potential of CTMs by proposing generalized CTMs (GCTMs), which translate between arbitrary distributions via ODEs.
+This work aims to unlock the full potential of CTMs by proposing generalized CTMs (GCTMs), which translate between arbitrary distributions via ODEs.
 We discuss the design space of GCTMs and demonstrate their efficacy in various image manipulation tasks such as image-to-image translation, restoration, and editing.
-Code: \url{https://github.com/1202kbs/GCTM} \keywords{Diffusion Models \and Flow Matching \and Consistency Models}